Helicone/n8n-nodes-helicone/README.md

 ### 5. Create a workflow and add your Helicone Chat Model node

-The Helicone Chat Model node is designed to work as part of AI chains.
+The Helicone Chat Model node is designed to work as part of any AI chain.
 It outputs a LangChain-compatible model that can be used with other AI nodes.

 **Node Configuration:**
-1. **LLM Provider:** Choose between OpenAI, Anthropic, or Azure OpenAI
-2. **Model:** Specify the model to use (e.g., `gpt-4o-mini`, `claude-3-opus-20240229`)
+1. **AI Model:** Choose any model supported by Helicone AI Gateway (find them here: https://helicone.ai/model - e.g, `gpt-4o-mini`, `claude-3-opus-20240229`, ).
-3. **Options:**
+2. **Options:**
    - **Temperature:** Sampling temperature (0-2)
    - **Max Tokens:** Maximum number of tokens to generate
    - **Top P:** Nucleus sampling parameter (0-1)